Authentication methods

 Authentication methods determine how users can enroll and authenticate when accessing applications.

-Authentication methods in TrustBuilder are grouped into two categories: built-in and external.
+Authentication methods in TrustBuilder are grouped into two categories: internal and external.

 Enabling / Disabling authentication methods